nrfconnect/sdk-nrf/samples/bluetooth/mesh/light/README.rst

 Bluetooth: Mesh Light
 #####################

-The Bluetooth Mesh Light sample demonstrates how to set up a basic Mesh application and control LEDs with the Bluetooth Mesh, using the :ref:`bt_mesh_onoff_readme`.
+The Bluetooth Mesh Light sample demonstrates how to set up a basic Mesh server model application and control LEDs with the Bluetooth Mesh, using the :ref:`bt_mesh_onoff_readme`.

 Overview
 ********